Adolfo Suárez: Premiership

+In 1978, during Suárez's premiership, Spain voted in the United Nations General Assembly condemning human rights abuses in Chile, thus distancing Spain from the Francoist-influenced military dictatorship of Augusto Pinochet.

 Suárez's centrist government instituted further democratic reforms.
 A new constitution, which recognised Spain as a constitutional monarchy, was approved by a referendum in December 1978.
 In an effort to address separatist tensions and calls for increased local autonomy, Suárez also negotiated the creation of Spain's autonomous communities.
-Suárez's coalition won the 1979 elections under the new constitution.
+Suárez's coalition won the 1979 Spanish general election under the new constitution.

 Suárez's political power eroded as he struggled to deal with economic recession, mounting violent activity by ETA, calls for further regional autonomy and divisions within his own party.
 He became increasingly withdrawn from governance, partly due to a chronic dental condition.
 He survived a motion of no confidence presented by Felipe González and the PSOE in May 1980.
 In January 1981, trailing in the polls behind the PSOE and faced with a revolt within the UCD, Suárez announced his resignation as prime minister.
 A month later, as parliament took the vote to confirm Suárez's successor Leopoldo Calvo-Sotelo, Lieutenant-Colonel Antonio Tejero and around 200 Civil Guards stormed the chamber in an attempted coup and held the lawmakers hostage for some 22 hours.
 Suárez, along with two other parliamentarians, exhibited defiance by remaining calmly seated during the panic.
-The 23-F coup attempt ("El Tejerazo") failed as it was denounced by King Juan Carlos I in a televised address and promised military support failed to materialise.
+The 23-F coup attempt ("El Tejerazo") failed as it was opposed by Spain's main newspaper El País (who managed to get a special edition in favor of the constitution issued and distributed on the evening of the coup attempt) and denounced by King Juan Carlos I in a televised address.
+Meanwhile, promised military support for the coup failed to materialise – with few exceptions, most notably Jaime Milans del Bosch who led pro-coup troops in Valencia.